1961

 Jackson MS, Boycotts (Winter-Spring)

-In early 1962, SNCC organizers try to register voters in Jackson, but make little headway against the grip of fear.
-They move into the Mississippi Delta region around Greenwood where there is more hope of success.
-This leaves the NAACP as the only civil rights organization with an ongoing presence in Jackson.
+In the fall of 1961 and into early 1962, SNCC organizers try to organize protests and register voters in Jackson, but make little headway against police repression and the grip of fear.
+SNCC moves its main focus into the Mississippi Delta region around Greenwood where there is more hope of success.
+This leaves the NAACP as the main civil rights organization with an ongoing presence in Jackson.
 But the Jackson NAACP is largely moribund, most of its Youth Councils are dormant, and only the heroic efforts of NAACP State Field Director Medgar Evers keeps the organization barely alive.

 The national NAACP also emphasizes voter registration, but unlike SNCC who work with the masses of Black sharecroppers, maids, and laborers, the NAACP concentrates their efforts on the small Black elite — ministers, professionals, teachers, business owners.
-But in Mississippi the Black elite are vulnerable to the economic terrorism of the White Citizens Coucil, and — with some notable exceptions — in 1962 most of them are still unwilling to risk attempting to register.
+But in Mississippi, the Black elite are vulnerable to the economic terrorism of the White Citizens Coucil.
+With some notable exceptions, in 1962 most of them are still unwilling to risk attempting to register.

 Back in the fall of 1961, Tougaloo student Colia Lidell (later Colia Lafayette) and Tougaloo teacher Hunter Bear (John Salter) began reactivating and rebuilding the North Jackson NAACP Youth Council (NJYC).
 By early 1962 it has slowly begun to make headway against the palpable fear.
 Along with a few high school students such as NJYC President Pearlena Lewis, Lewis Lidell (Colia's brother), and Cleveland Donald, they hold on and dig in deep.

 When school resumes in the fall of 1962, they are joined by Tougaloo student Betty Anne Poole, expelled Jackson State students Dorie and Joyce Ladner who have transferred to Tougaloo, and white exchange students Karin Kunstler and Joan Trumpauer.
 The NJYC continues slow but steady growth, moving their meetings from living rooms to the attic of Virden Grove church.
-Made up mainly of high school and Tougaloo students, and school dropouts, with young professor Hunter Bear as their "adult" advisor, they begin distribution of North Jackson Action a mimeographed newsletter.
+Made up mainly of students Tougaloo and Jackson State and from Lanier, Hill, and Brinkley high schools, along with some school dropouts and young professor Hunter Bear as their "adult" advisor, they begin distributing the North Jackson Action, a mimeographed newsletter.

 Buoyed by the success of the fair boycott, the NJYC and the revived Tougaloo NAACP chapter begin organizing a Christmas boycott of Jackson's downtown merchants (all white, of course).
 They adopt four key demands: